noahehall/theBookOfNoah/0current/openapi.md

   # minimal openapi document structure
+  # see docs for full spec
     poopApi:
       openapi: 1.2.3 # string: OAS version used by this doc
       info: # object
         title: api name # string
         version: 1.2.3 # string: api version, not OAS version
       paths: {} # object: empty object = no endpoints defined

+  # paths
+    poopApi:
+      ...
+      # paths object
+      # every field is a path item object
+      # describes a single api endpoint
+      # use {} for no paths
+      paths:
+        /flush:
+        /wipe:
+        ...

 ```